Theatre Arts, General (BA)

 General Electives

 All college-level courses appearing on your final transcript, not listed above that will bring your total semester hours to 120 hours.
-39 semester hours: 17-19 semester hours of upper-division may be needed.
+31 semester hours: 20 semester hours of upper-division are needed.

 Plan of Study Grid